Korematsu v. United States: Frankfurter's concurrence

-The provisions of the Constitution which confer on the Congress and the President powers to enable this country to wage war are as much part of the Constitution as provisions looking to a nation at peace.
-And we have had recent occasion to quote approvingly the statement of former Chief Justice Hughes that the war power of the Government is "the power to wage war successfully".
-Hirabayashi v.
-United States, supra, at 93, and see Home Bldg. & L. Assn. v.
-Blaisdell, 290 U.S. 398, 426.
-Therefore, the validity of action under the war power must be judged wholly in the context of war.
-That action is not to be stigmatized as lawless because like action in times of peace would be lawless.
-To talk about a military order that expresses an allowable judgment of war needs by those entrusted with the duty of conducting war as "an [p.
-225] unconstitutional order" is to suffuse a part of the Constitution with an atmosphere of unconstitutionality.
-The respective spheres of action of military authorities and of judges are, of course, very different.
-But, within their sphere, military authorities are no more outside the bounds of obedience to the Constitution than are judges within theirs.
+[W]ithin their sphere, military authorities are no more outside the bounds of obedience to the Constitution than are judges within theirs.
 "The war power of the United States, like its other powers... is subject to applicable constitutional limitations", Hamilton v.
 Kentucky Distilleries Co., 251 U.S. 146, 156.
 To recognize that military orders are "reasonably expedient military precautions" in time of war, and yet to deny them constitutional legitimacy, makes of the Constitution an instrument for dialectic subtleties not reasonably to be attributed to the hard-headed Framers, of whom a majority had had actual participation in war.
 If a military order such as that under review does not transcend the means appropriate for conducting war, such action by the military is as constitutional as would be any authorized action by the Interstate Commerce Commission within the limits of the constitutional power to regulate commerce.
 And, being an exercise of the war power explicitly granted by the Constitution for safeguarding the national life by prosecuting war effectively, I find nothing in the Constitution which denies to Congress the power to enforce such a valid military order by making its violation an offense triable in the civil courts.
 Compare Interstate Commerce Commission v.
 Brimson, 154 U.S. 447; 155 U.S. 3, and Monongahela Bridge Co. v.
 United States, 216 U.S. 177.
 To find that the Constitution does not forbid the military measures now complained of does not carry with it approval of that which Congress and the Executive did.
 That is their business, not ours.